Vol. XIV, No. 3

 SUBJECT: The Freedom of Information Act

-President Clinton has asked each Federal department and agency to take steps to ensure it is in compliance with both the letter and the spirit of the Freedom of Information Act (FOIA), 5 U.S.C.
+President Clinton has asked each Federal department and agency to take steps to ensure it is in compliance with both the letter and the spirit of the Freedom of Information Act (FOIA), 5 U.S.C. § 552.
+The Department of Justice is fully committed to this directive and stands ready to assist all agencies as we implement this new policy.

 First and foremost, we must ensure that the principle of openness in government is applied in each and every disclosure and nondisclosure decision that is required under the Act.
 Therefore, I hereby rescind the Department of Justice's 1981 guidelines for the defense of agency action in Freedom of Information Act litigation.
 The Department will no longer defend an agency's withholding of information merely because there is a "substantial legal basis" for doing so.
 Rather, in determining whether or not to defend a nondisclosure decision, we will apply a presumption of disclosure.